-☐ Turn off desk and office lighting, and any other See it in Action: lighting not controlled by automatic controls, when a space is vacated Andover, MA Memorial Hall Library has trash and ☐ Close windows and doors securely when HVAC recycling containers as part of a sorting system is operating, and conversely, shut-off or station with color-coded barrels and signs, adjust thermostat settings when windows are restrictive lids and clear photos opened for ventilation ☐ Turn off all computer peripherals and office equipment at the end of the workday ☐ Ensure faucets are fully off after use to prevent the waste of water. ☐ Encourage all users to separate waste in compliance with the waste management program in place.
-It is important to locate recycling containers adjacent to trash barrels and make sure these sorting stations have consistent color coding, restrictive lids for recycling containers, and good signage. ☐ Change default settings on all printers to print Photo Credit: MA DEP double-sided unless users request otherwise.
+- Turn off desk and office lighting, and any other lighting not controlled by automatic controls, when a space is vacated - Close windows and doors securely when HVAC system is operating, and conversely, shut-off or adjust thermostat settings when windows are opened for ventilation - □ Turn off all computer peripherals and office equipment at the end of the workday - □ Ensure faucets are fully off after use to prevent the waste of water. - Encourage all users to separate waste in compliance with the waste management program in place.
+It is important to locate recycling containers adjacent to trash barrels and make sure these sorting stations have consistent color coding, restrictive lids for recycling containers, and good signage. - □ Change default settings on all printers to print double-sided unless users request otherwise.